Car Insurance Basics For All South Africans

 Essentially there are three types of car insurance to be aware of when looking around for online car insurance quotes.

 - Third party insurance only.
 This is the most basic and usually the cheapest.
-The insurance covers drivers if they are involved in an accident or injure someone as well as covering the cost of repair and replacement of another person’s vehicle.
+The insurance covers drivers if they are in an accident or injure someone as well as covering the cost of repair and replacement of another person’s vehicle.
 There is no cover for damage to your own vehicle.

 - Comprehensive car insurance.
 This is the highest level of cover.
-It is the most expensive cover since it will insure you against the cost of replacing or repairing the car if it is involved in an accident, regardless of whose fault it is as well as covering you for fire, theft and third party claims.
+It is the most expensive cover since it will insure you against the cost of replacing or repairing the car if it is in an accident.
+That is regardless of whose fault it is as well as covering you for fire, theft and third party claims.
 Some insurance companies will include additional extras when you take out comprehensive cover such as cover for personal items in the vehicle, medical expenses or legal cover where necessary.

 The Key Factors to Calculating insurance Premiums For car insurance basics include: